GabeSamurai/ParadiseOS/README.md

 same time and space.
 The new transform as such is simple a sequence of anihilation -> creation.
 Because of this simple definition i allowed one to transform into a vessel already in a possessed state, this vessel will be destroyed and then be called again into existence, fruit of the conflict between its existance and non-existance that cannot be at the same time and space.
 Because of this I also made possible for one to transform into a already existent vessel.

-Bellow is shown that this new way better represents the logic design in place.

-create possenssion
-create vessel
-create force
-become force
-move vessel possession
-move possession force
-enter force
-learn transform possession2

-garden
-tower
-move tower garden
-move red knight

-This new transform does three things: allows me to destroy vessels in a way i find elegant and without needing to create a "destroy primitive", allows me to reset a current possessed vessel and prevents a sequence of destructions that would lead to the force outside vessels.
+This new transform does three things: allows me to destroy vessels in a way i find elegant and without needing to create a "destroy" primitive, allows me to reset a current possessed vessel and prevents a sequence of destructions that would lead to the force to be outside vessels.

 The old way is not by itself inferior, just different.
 In my case i value logic uniformity and singularity, for personal taste and because by following a singular logic design to the end seems less confusing.
 For example, the old transform worked like a "rename" command of a file like